juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 **3. Discussion**

-The discussion section is the main section of the report; it may include a brief discussion of a device and its functional applications.
+The discussion section is the main section of the report.
+What goes in the discussion section depends on the topic and the specific requirements for the research.

+* If the purpose is to report on how you got to where you are in developing a certain technology, the discussion will be primarily historical

+* If the purpose is to describe new evolving technologies, the discussion may be geared more to future implications

 **4. Conclusion**